Community Service Officers

 Bio + -

-Jane spent 6 years as a Corrections Officer at SCORE jail working in the Programs department alongside Sound Mental Health, DSHS, and Western State.
-Jane left SCORE as a Transport Officer and joined the Seattle Police Department in 2018 as a patrol officer.
-During Jane’s 4th year on patrol at the North Precinct she decided she wanted to pursue joining the Community Service Officer team.
+Jane spent 6 years as a Corrections Officer at SCORE jail working alongside Sound Mental Health, DSHS, and Western State.
+Jane joined the Seattle Police Department in 2018 as a patrol officer and in 2022 transferred to the CSO team where she currently supports the North Precinct.

 Bio + -